juliannalamm/CISC5595_finalproject/README.md

 # MyCLI Project

-Welcome to **Jules and Moyo's MyCLI**, a command-line interface tool for performing various tasks interactively or through direct commands.
+Welcome to **Julianna and Moyo's MyCLI**, a command-line interface tool for performing various tasks interactively or through direct commands.

 ---